40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 “It seems the older I get, the more keys I carry around.
 Between the car, house, shed and garage, I have a whole pocket full of keys.
 To make it easier to quickly find my most used keys, I paint both sides of the key head with brightly coloured nail polish.
 I use a different colour for each key.
 The nail polish is extremely durable and you’ll be surprised how much longer it lasts than spray paint.” — Joseph Grayson

-Check out these extraordinary uses for nail polish remover you’ll wish you knew sooner!
+Don’t miss these extraordinary household uses for nail polish remover.

 Picture Frame Message Board